Equity Release To Buy A Second Home In 2024

 One risk associated with equity release is changes in house prices and interest rates.
 If house prices drop, you may owe more on your loan than your home is worth, which could make it difficult to pay off the loan.
 Similarly, if interest rates rise, you may pay more in interest than originally anticipated.

 Another risk involves potential fees for early repayment or an equity release loan refinancing.
-Depending on your lender and contract terms, there may be penalties for repaying or refinancing early, which could add additional costs to your loan balance and reduce your available money for other uses, such as investing or buying another property.
+Depending on your lender and contract terms, there may be penalties for repaying or refinancing early, adding additional costs to your loan balance and reducing your available money for other uses, such as investing or buying another property.

 It is essential to consider the potential consequences of being unable to keep up with repayments on an equity release loan due to illness or job loss.